 Impact

-In Linux kernels that use the SiFive PLIC interrupt controller, changing an interrupt’s affinity while it is being serviced can cause the interrupt controller to ignore the completion signal, leaving the interrupt permanently disabled.
-This leads to a device, such as a UART port, becoming frozen, halting further data transmission and effectively disrupting I/O operations.
-The weakness is identified as CWE‑367, a concurrency/process control flaw that misses a proper check before acknowledging an interrupt completion.
+In Linux kernels that use the SiFive PLIC interrupt controller, changing an interrupt’s affinity while it is being serviced can cause the controller to ignore the completion message, leaving the interrupt permanently disabled.
+This leads to a device such as a UART port becoming frozen and halting I/O, effectively disrupting system availability.
+The weakness is identified by CWE‑367, a concurrency/process control flaw that omits a proper check before acknowledging an interrupt completion, and the vendor also lists NVD‑CWE‑noinfo, indicating an unspecified weakness in the documented control flow.

 Affected Systems

-The vulnerability affects any Linux kernel that integrates the SiFive PLIC driver without the recent fix that verifies the PLIC’s enable bit before sending an interrupt completion.
-No specific kernel release is named in the advisory, so any build that predates the patch that validates the enable bit may be vulnerable.
+The vulnerability affects any Linux kernel that includes the SiFive PLIC driver without the recent fix that verifies the PLIC’s enable bit before sending an interrupt completion.
+No specific kernel release is named in the advisory; thus, any build predating the patch that validates the enable bit may be vulnerable.

 Risk and Exploitability